 WHAT IS MENTAL WELLNESS, EXACTLY?

-…But five in five people experience challenges in their lifetime.
+…but, five in five experience challenges in their lifetime.

 Sometimes, we need a little extra support to get through the hard times.
 If you find yourself stuck, it doesn’t mean you aren’t mentally strong, or that you’re not trying hard enough.
 You just need the right set of tools for the particular problems you are facing.
 Mental wellness is having a full “toolbox” to be able to thrive in the face of challenges.

-WHAT TO EXPECT FROM THERAPY WITH DR. JENN BOSSIO?
+WHAT TO EXPECT FROM THERAPY AT THE TRI HEALTH CLINIC?

-I tailor my approach to fit your needs, so therapy does not look the same for everyone.
-But you can expect a safe, warm, non-judgmental space to learn and grow.
+Our passion is combining clinical work and research to help people learn and grow from their difficulties.
+We believe in helping people make changes to improve their lives and maintain those changes long after therapy is done.
+We tailor our approach to fit your needs, so therapy does not look the same for everyone.
+But you can expect a safe, warm, non-judgemental space to learn and grow.
 You can also expect the treatments we use in session to be based on what works, according to the research.